Discover if Georgia workers are eligible for benefits if hurt at work while intoxicated

 However, there may be hope for a successful appeal.

 Drug testing isn’t always fully accurate, and it’s possible that your results could have been tainted by other factors such as medications that you take regularly.
 Some drugs show up on tests for many days or weeks after a person uses them, even though they don’t affect your behavior.

 Your attorney might be able to identify witnesses who can provide testimony you were not acting as though you were intoxicated at work.
 They may be able to work with accident reconstruction specialists or medical professionals who can show how the injury occurred due to other factors that have nothing to do with whether or not you were intoxicated.

 At the very least, your attorney might be able to work out an agreement with your employer for you to seek help with substance abuse.
 In some cases, employers will be willing to hold your position or even cover some of your medical costs when you demonstrate a desire to pursue recovery.

-An experienced lawyer at Gerber & Holder Law can help you analyze your case to determine if you have valid reasons for an appeal.
+An Atlanta workers’ compensation attorney at Gerber & Holder Law can help you analyze your case to determine if you have valid reasons for an appeal.
 If so, then working closely with your attorney could help you recover some compensation for your injury while retaining your professional reputation.